IshanaRaina/sql-labs/core-sql/section-2.md

 **Exercise 2** :computer:

+Access the **HR** database :arrow_forward:
 1. List departments which have no employees.
 2. List employees that don't belong to any department.
-3. List employees that don't belong to any department without using a join.
+3. List employees that don't belong to any department without using a join. :wink:
 4. List the department name, first and last name and job titles of those employees whose first name is `NULL`.
 Replace the `NULL` first names with 'Harvey' in the result.
 5. List departments along with their manager's full names.
+6. Access the **API** database :arrow_forward: List all items that have never been ordered.

 <details><summary>Solution 1:</summary>